5 Ways to Support Breast Cancer Awareness Month

 Sharing information about the importance of early detection and screenings on social media is a simple way to help educate your friends and family about breast cancer awareness.
 The Department of Health and Human Services has some Tweet suggestions here.

 Looking for other ways you can help support breast cancer awareness?
-Ochsner is offering different ways you can “go pink” this October while helping to support Ochsner's Lieselotte Tansey Breast Cancer Educational Fund at the same time.
-Go to Ochsner.org/pink for full details.
+You can support Ochsner's Lieselotte Tansey Breast Cancer Educational Fund.